lumenmalu/Elite_Robots_CS_SDK/doc/API/en/RTSI.en.md

 # RtsiIOInterface Class

 ## Introduction
-Inherits from the `RtsiClientInterface` class.
+It inherits from the `RtsiClientInterface` class.
 This interface further encapsulates `RtsiClientInterface` and starts a thread internally to synchronize the robot data.
-Since this interface encapsulates many interfaces with the same nature, such as: getPayloadMass(), getTimestamp(), etc. For such interfaces, they will not be elaborated in the document for now.
-You can directly check the comments in the header file to obtain their functions.

 ## Header File
 ```cpp